2dw6b9pspw-design/Windows11-Multi-User-Administration-Lab/README.md

 ## What This Lab Is
 A practical Windows 11 Pro lab that simulates real Tier 1 IT support and entry-level security tasks.
-The lab focuses on configuring local user accounts, enforcing least privilege, and validating access using NTFS permissions and basic auditing.
+The lab focuses on configuring local user accounts, enforcing least privilege, and basic auditing.
 All actions are documented as internal IT notes rather than a tutorial.

 ## Environment